itsfaheem234/python/quiz-app/README.md

 # star-wars-quiz-application
-A command-line Python quiz application that tests users' knowledge of the Star Wars universe.
+a command-line *python* quiz application that tests users' knowledge of the star wars universe.

 ## description